Here are the nine best rewards credit cards available:

 The Best Credit Card Offers, Deals and Bonuses

-To help you better decide on the right credit card deal, check out details on the top offers.
+To help you decide on the best credit card deal for your needs, check out details on the top offers.

 Best for: Those who will stay on top of activating their cash-back categories